tesiatran/hp-potion-shop/README.md

     cd snow-optics
     ```

-3. Install the necessary dependencies.
+3. Install all dependencies with npm.

     ```shell
     npm install